Critical properties of the prethermal Floquet Time Crystal: Perturbative correction at one loop

 where $a_d = 2/[(4\pi)^{d/2}\Gamma(d/2)]$.
 For convenience we choose $f_c(x)=e^{-x}$ but a different choice does not affect the large-distance behavior as long as $f_c(0)=1$ and $f_c(x)$ vanishes sufficiently fast as $x$ increases.
-As the tadpole above is $\propto u$ --- the fixed-point value $u^*$ of which is, in turn, proportional to $\epsilon = 4-d$ --- the rest of the expression can be actually evaluated directly at $d=4$: the transient part of the tadpole then turns out to be
+As the tadpole above is $\propto u$ --- and since the fixed-point value of $u$, denoted by $u^*$, is proportional to $\epsilon = 4-d$, --- the expression multiplying $u$ can be evaluated directly at $d=4$.
+With this observation, the transient part of the tadpole evaluated at $d=4$ turns out to be

 at times $t\gg \bar{\Lambda}^{-1}$ which are longer than the microscopic scale set by $\bar{\Lambda} = \sqrt{q/2}\Lambda$.